Skip to content

-Many people think of TMJ as a purely dental issue, something to be managed with mouthguards and careful chewing.
-While those things can help, they often miss the bigger picture.
-Your jaw doesn't function in a vacuum; it's deeply connected to the alignment of your head and neck.
-A subtle misalignment in your upper spine can be the hidden driver behind your chronic jaw pain, headaches, and muscle tension.
-At Lazar Spinal Care, we provide advanced chiropractic for TMJ relief by uncovering and correcting these root structural problems, offering a solution that goes beyond just masking symptoms.
+Many people treat TMJ as a purely dental issue, reaching for mouthguards to ease the pain.
+While those can offer temporary relief, they often miss the bigger picture.
+Your jaw doesn't work in a vacuum; it's deeply connected to the alignment of your head and neck.
+A subtle misalignment in your upper spine can be the hidden driver behind your chronic jaw pain and headaches.
+A skilled chiropractor can perform a gentle tmj chiropractic adjustment to restore proper chiropractor jaw alignment.
+At Lazar Spinal Care, our chiropractic treatment for tmj focuses on correcting these root structural problems, offering a solution that goes beyond just masking symptoms.

 Ever felt a nagging click in your jaw when you yawn?
 Or dealt with persistent headaches that seem to come from nowhere?
 You might be dealing with an issue related to your temporomandibular joint, or TMJ.
 This is the complex hinge on each side of your head that connects your jaw to your skull, and it’s responsible for all the little movements we take for granted, like talking, chewing, and expressing ourselves.
 When this joint and the muscles around it become irritated or misaligned, it can lead to a painful condition known as a temporomandibular disorder (TMD).